Blog

 • Anti-jitter.
 Making shaky video smooth.

-So while AI can’t yet turn a bunch of frames into a viral clip at a push of a button, it can decrease the time it takes to edit a video and make the result more attractive, especially at the first steps.
+Today, AI video editing can take a set of raw clips or even still frames and, with the user’s creative guidance and detailed prompts, turn them into a high-quality, potentially viral video.
+It can decrease the time it takes to edit a video and make the result more attractive, especially at the first steps.

 Banuba video effects examples